Citi manager thought Hayes a 'wide boy', London Libor trial hears

 A transcript of a recorded telephone conversation on Oct.
 9, 2009 between Thursfield and his boss Compton, the global head of the risk treasury and repo desk, was shown to the jury.

-In it, Thursfield said that following Hayes’ 2009 London trip, he had been skeptical about claims made by the trader’s Citigroup boss in Tokyo, Chris Cecere, about his ability to understand the market.
+In it, Thursfield said that following Hayes’ 2009 London trip, he had been sceptical about claims made by the trader’s Citigroup boss in Tokyo, Chris Cecere, about his ability to understand the market.

 Thursfield described Hayes as “obviously very aggressive and active in the market”.